 A pickleball court is the same size as a doubles badminton court and measures 20×44 feet.
 In pickleball, the same court is used for both singles and doubles.
 The net height is 36 inches at the sidelines and 34 inches in the middle.
 The court is striped like a tennis court with right and left service courts and a 7-foot non-volley zone in front of the net (referred to as the “kitchen”).
 Courts can be constructed specifically for pickleball or they can be converted using existing tennis or badminton courts.

-Taylor Tennis Courts are experts in the field of sports court construction.
-We can build a court to fit your specifications for Pickleball, Basketball, Volleyball or Tennis or any other sport court you desire.
-If you have a court that needs resurfacing, we can refurbish your old worn out court surface with the latest materials and techniques to restore your sports court to usefulness.
+Taylor Tennis Courts are experts in the field of game court construction.
+We can build a court to fit your specifications for Pickleball, Basketball, Volleyball or Tennis or any other game court you desire.
+If you have a court that needs resurfacing, we can refurbish your old worn out court surface with the latest materials and techniques to restore your game court to usefulness.